Q: Why are episode notes important?

 Q: What is Markdown and how do I use it?

-Markdown is a lightweight text-formating system created by John Gruber (in collaboration with Aaron Swartz) that makes it easy to quickly turn plain text into formatted text (headlines, bold and italic text, lists, and links).
+Markdown is a lightweight text-formatting system created by John Gruber (in collaboration with Aaron Swartz) that makes it easy to quickly turn plain text into formatted text (headlines, bold and italic text, lists, and links).

 In short, it's an extremely fast and easy way to create bold and italic text, lists, and links, all without having to know or write any HTML code.